 When the warm summer weather hits, I’ll place some of my indoor winter plants out on the front porch as decor.
 Adding greenery is a great way to add your own personality to the front door area.

 Change House Numbers

 Something that seems so simple and obvious but can add a difference.
-Adding larger house numbers or a fancy plaque-type design will change the look of your home and give it that expensive touch.
+Adding more significant house numbers or a fancy plaque-type design will change the look of your home and give it that expensive touch.